 Navigation and engineering officers are represented by six separate bargaining units of the Canadian Merchant Service Guild.
-Two agreements expired on May 31, 2012 and two expired on July 1, 2013.
-The collective bargaining process is underway with these bargaining units.
-The two remaining labour agreements will expire on May 31, 2016.
+Four of these agreements will expire on May 31, 2016 and the other two agreements will expire on July 31, 2016.

 Unlicensed Employees